jsmithdefense/jsmithdefense/README.md

 ## 🛡️ Security Operations & Defensive Analysis

-I focus on security operations and defensive analysis across endpoint, identity, network, and cloud environments, with an emphasis on alert validation, risk assessment, and identifying actionable security issues.
+I focus on security operations and defensive analysis across endpoint, identity, network, and cloud environments, with an emphasis on alert validation and risk assessment.

 This GitHub centralizes hands-on projects and investigations that reflect how SOC work is performed in practice.